My Reading List

 Please, make it stop.

-77. Passive Income: The Proven 10 Methods to Make Over 10k a Month in 90 Days by Mark Thomas
+77. Passive Income: Proven Methods to Make Over 10k a Month by Mark Thomas

 Geez Louise, smh.